Therapeutic Use Exemption (TUE)

 Who should apply for TUE?

 a.
-The athlete has a clear diagnosed medical condition, which requires treatment using a prohibited substance or method.
+The athlete has a clear diagnosed medical condition, which requires treatment using a prohibited substance or method;

 When should one apply?

-You have a responsibility to inform your physician(s) that you are an athlete bound to anti-dopig rules.
-You and your physician(s) should check the prohibited list for whatever substance/method you are prescribed.
-If the substance/method is prohibited, discuss non-prohibited alternatives.
-If there are none, apply for a TUE.
+You have a responsibility to inform your physician(s) that you are an Athlete bound to anti-doping rules.
+You and your physician(s) should check the Prohibited List for whatever substance/method you are prescribed.
+If the substance/method is prohibited, discuss non-prohibited alternatives, if there are none, apply for a TUE.
+Remember athletes have the ultimate responsibility.
+Contact your NADO if you are having difficulties.

 How to apply to your NADO for a TUE?